Anna Morandi Manzolini: Works

 Morandi partnered with her husband, and then surpassed him in skill and reputation after his death in 1755 in the scientific knowledge of human anatomy as well as the accurate demonstration of anatomy in wax sculpture.
 During her famed household lectures on anatomy given before medical practitioners and grand tourists alike, she imparted expert knowledge of empirical anatomy derived from the dissection of more than 1,000 cadavers by her own account, as well as of anatomical discoveries made both by the couple and Morandi alone.
 She clearly demonstrated, both theoretically and practically, the wonderful structure of the human body.

 Morandi also crafted two portrait busts in wax, both of which are currently on display at the Palazzo Poggi in Bologna.
 One is a self-portrait, in which she depicts herself at work dissecting a human brain; the other is of her husband, engaged in similar activity.
 Morandi's wax models were highly prized both while she was alive and long after her death.
-Some of her anatomical models were so skillfully molded that they were extremely difficult to distinguish from the actual body parts from which they were copied.
+Some of her anatomical models were so skilfully moulded that they were extremely difficult to distinguish from the actual body parts from which they were copied.
 Furthermore, her acute skill at dissection resulted in her discovery of several previously unknown anatomical parts, including the termination of the oblique muscle of the eye.
 She held the distinction of having been the first person to reproduce body parts of minute portions in wax, including capillary vessels and nerves.

 Supellex Manzoliniana

 Morandi's collection of wax models was known throughout Europe as Supellex Manzoliniana, and was eagerly sought after to aid in the study of anatomy.
-Her work became the archetype of such models as the Vassourie collection and the creations of Dr. Auzoux made from papier mache, which were the forerunners of those used in today's schools and colleges.
+Her work became the archetype of such models as the Vassourie collection and the creations of Dr. Auzoux made from papier-mâché, which were the forerunners of those used in today's schools and colleges.
 A collection of her models was acquired by the Medical Institute of Bologna and is housed at the Institute of Science in Bologna.
 Her wax self-portrait showing her dissecting a human brain was placed from 1776 in the anatomy museum of the Institute of Sciences in Palazzo Poggi alongside her wax bust of her husband.
 They were returned to the Poggi in 2000.